New Member Promotion >>> Save $15 and get a SHRM tote!

 Employers must retain a copy of each pay stub for at least three years.

-Requests to Inspect or Obtain Copies of Employment Records
+Requests to Inspect or Obtain Copies of Payroll Records

 Enforcement of California Overtime Laws